thisisdevelopment/helium-route-updater/README.md

 # Helium Router Updater

-Automatically adds / removes euis from your helium routes based on updates from your LNS
+Automatically adds / removes euis / skfs from your helium routes based on updates from your LNS

 ## Status